square/connect-php-sdk/README.md

  - **TIMECARDS_READ**: GET endpoints related to employee timecards
  - **TIMECARDS_WRITE**: POST, PUT, and DELETE endpoints related to employee timecards
  - **PAYMENTS_WRITE_ADDITIONAL_RECIPIENTS**: Allow third party applications to deduct a portion of each transaction amount.
+ - **PAYMENTS_WRITE_IN_PERSON**: POST, PUT, and DELETE endpoints.
+Grants write access to transaction and refunds information.

 ## oauth2ClientSecret